Auto Insurance

 Quick Answer

 Motorcycle insurance always covers liability for bodily injury and property damage you cause to others, and most U.S. states legally require it.
-As of April 27, 2026, average annual motorcycle insurance rates start around $200–$500 per year depending on your state, coverage level, and riding history.
+Average annual motorcycle insurance rates start around $200–$500 per year depending on your state, coverage level, and riding history.

-When it comes to understanding motorcycle insurance, it simply covers your motorcycle and yourself if you are in an accident or if your bike is missing.
-If you own a motorcycle, you are required to have one.
+Motorcycle insurance, at its core, covers your bike and protects you financially if you cause an accident or your motorcycle goes missing.
+Every rider who owns a bike is required to carry it.
 According to the Insurance Information Institute, motorcyclists are significantly more vulnerable on the road than passenger car occupants, making coverage essential.

 Key Takeaways